makise-homura/nemuno-bot/README.md

 # What to do if user didn't specify telegram account

-Ok, user didn't specify telegram account.
+Ok, user didn't specify telegram account (or specified the wrong one, despite the warning automatically shown to them if username they enter does not exist).
 How it will work then?

 Let us have user with name `cirno`, and assume she applied to be granted the access through web form.
 Sooner or later she can reach telegram, and ask the bot:

 ```
 /state cirno
 ```

 So, if you did not process her request, the bot will reply her:

 ```
 User cirno is not added on any online servers yet.
 ```

 But if she did everything ok, and you've added her to some servers, she will see things like this:

 ```
 User cirno is active on following online servers: host9, host999
 ```

 She must know how to connect to these servers: she has been told how when she applied for access (and if she forgot, she has a user support chat link on the webpage).

 But what if cirno is a baka and did some stuff that isn't allowed, like, sent wrong public key or her username is already used?
 You can use `/decline` command (available only for admin chat) like this:

 ```
 /decline cirno You're a baka and don't know how to apply for the access properly
 ```

 And then she'll see in reply for `/state` request:

 ```
 User cirno is not added because of: You're a baka and don't know how to apply for the access properly.
 ```

 So she could re-apply or ask admin to elaborate and/or add her manually.
 And when she managed to do all the stuff correctly, you may `/undecline` her.